BenjaminShinar/udemy_docker_mastery/Lectures/section-12-13-14-15-16-kubernetes.md

 How the configuration file looks
 </summary>

-the file is more complex than a "docker-compose" format, it has more flexability, and that comes with a learnning curve. we can also write this in json, but ths industry standard is yaml (which is then converted into json for the machine).
+the file is more complex than a "docker-compose" format, it has more flexibility, and that comes with a learning curve. we can also write this in json, but ths industry standard is yaml (which is then converted into json for the machine).

 we can a file with many resources or one file per resource. the description of a single resource is called a _manifest_, this can be for a deployment, a job, a secret or something else.

-each manifest needs four parts - rootkeys - key-value pairs at the root level.
+each manifest needs four parts - RootKeys - key-value pairs at the root level.
 > - apiVersion
 > - kind
 > - metadata